 The short answer is yes.
 The longer answer is sometimes it’s actually more cost effective.

-When we talk about products that aren’t consumable, such as clothing, fair trade doesn’t actually tend to cost more.
+Fair trade products are premium products.
+You can’t compare a hand-crafted, organic cotton t-shirt with one made as quickly and cheaply as possible in a sweatshop—they are simply not the same quality.
+So you would need to compare apples and apples.
+Assuming we’re doing that, fair trade doesn’t actually tend to cost more.
 This is because fair trade clothing is made higher-quality than the overwhelming majority of fast fashion brands.
 It’s common to need to replace a cheap shirt several times in the lifetime of a fair trade shirt.
 A fair trade garment typically doesn’t cost several times the price of a fast fashion garment, so you actually save money in that way.
-Fair trade encourages folks to purchase less things overall, and purchase those things for their quality.
+Fair trade encourages folks to purchase fewer things overall, and purchase those things for their quality and longevity.
 This is better for our wallets and also better for the people and planet who provide our goods to us!
 And imagine the time and energy you save when you invest in high-quality garments that you won’t need to replace for a decade or more!

 Usually, yes!
 Making a product with care and attention requires more money to make it, and so impoverished producers often produce lower-quality products.
 A great example of this is coffee, which is shade-grown under fair trade conditions, and this produces a better-tasting coffee.
 The shaded bushes don’t ripen the coffee cherries quite so quickly, so the beans have longer to take on a more complex flavour.
 Non-fair trade workers often work on a huge plantation that’s clear-cut and produces a lower-quality finished product.